|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed Assertiveness Training through Role Playing.
+In the last section, we discussed Assertiveness Training through Role Playing.
 There are five steps in Assertiveness Training.
 They are: select an incident, role-play with another group member, have the client visualize the situation once more, have the client role play the situation twice with the other group member, and encourage the client.

-On this track we will discuss watching worries come and go.
+In this section, we will discuss watching worries come and go.
 Regarding watching worries come and go, three techniques we will examine are tracking anxiety levels, journaling, and focusing on positive aspects of life.

 3 Cognitive Behavior Therapy Techniques for 'Watching Worries Come and Go'

-On this track we have discussed watching worries come and go.
+In this section, we have discussed watching worries come and go.
 Regarding watching worries come and go, three techniques we discussed were tracking anxiety levels, journaling, and focusing on positive aspects of life.

-On the next track we will discuss mirror anxiety.
-This track will focus on body image, discovering the good, and the technique of thought capturing.
+In the next section, we will discuss mirror anxiety.
+This section will focus on body image, discovering the good, and the technique of thought capturing.